-Company's Plans: e.g. ABC manufucturing is the notion's largest processors of wind turbine components.
-The company plans to construct a new 250,000 sf manufacturing plant in Commerce Park, initially employing 150 with an average annual sulary of \$35,000 each.
+Company's Plans: e.g. ABC manufacturing is the nation's largest processors of wind turbine components.
+The company plans to construct a new 250,000 sf manufacturing plant in Commerce Park, initially employing 150 with an average annual salary of \$35,000 each.
 Another 50 employees will be hired in Year 5 and 40 in year 7.
-The firm expects to initially invest \$5 million in land and buildings and anticipates o 50,000 sf, \$2 million expansion in Year 5 and another 50,000 sf expansion in Year 7.
+The firm expects to initially invest \$5 million in land and buildings and anticipates a 50,000 sf, \$2 million expansion in Year 5 and another 50,000 sf expansion in Year 7.